MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v1.md

 **`arguments`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Arguments to the selected command.
-For example, build configuration, output folder, runtime.
+Specifies the arguments for the selected command.
+For example, build configuration, output folder, and runtime.
 The arguments depend on the command selected.

-This input only currently accepts arguments for `build`, `publish`, `run`, `test`, `custom`.
+This input only currently accepts arguments for `build`, `publish`, `run`, `test`, and `custom`.
 If you would like to add arguments for a command not listed, use `custom`.
 <!-- :::editable-content-end::: -->
 <br>